 - Limited liability clauses – setting out which party shall be held responsible if anything goes wrong on the project;

-- Dispute resolution clauses – if something does go wrong, what steps the parties must take in order to reach agreement; and
+- Dispute resolution clauses – if something does go wrong, what steps the parties must take in order to reach an agreement; and

 - Many other causes.